dippedincode/rectangle-into-squares/README.md

 It requires you to reduce a rectangle into its component squares.

 I will do it in JavaScript using TDD and the Jest testing framework.

+This has been a very good exercise to learn about and implement recursion.